BarelyMiSSeD/minqlx-plugins/README.md

 See below for the command and cvars used with my protect script.

+<br><br>
-<u>Commands available with Protect.py listed with the set permission levels</u>
+Commands available with Protect.py listed with the set permission levels

 <b>•	Permission level 4</b>